ska-telescope/ska-uksrc-cluster-gitops/docs/cluster-bootstrap-guide.md

 ### Cloud Credentials

-You will need to either request OpenSTack API Credentials or create them using your OpenStack account.
+You will need to either request OpenStack API Credentials or create them using your OpenStack account.

     auth_url:
     application_credential_id: ""